Insurance and reinsurance in Switzerland: overview

 The trend of relocations of reinsurance business into Switzerland continued, particularly the establishment of Swiss reinsurance branches.

 The Swiss regulatory framework on private insurance includes two main legislative acts, supplemented by a number of implementing ordinances:

-• The Federal Insurance Supervision Act (ISA, substantially revised in 2006), the Federal Ordinance on the Supervision of Private Insurance Companies (ISO; a partial revision entered into force on 1 July 2015) and the FINMA-Ordinance on the Supervision of Private Insurance Companies (ISO-FINMA) provide the regulatory requirements for insurance and reinsurance undertakings and insurance intermediation in Switzerland.
+The Federal Insurance Supervision Act (ISA, substantially revised in 2006), the Federal Ordinance on the Supervision of Private Insurance Companies (ISO; a partial revision entered into force on 1 July 2015) and the FINMA-Ordinance on the Supervision of Private Insurance Companies (ISO-FINMA, a partial revision entered into force on 15 December 2015) provide the regulatory requirements for insurance and reinsurance undertakings and insurance intermediation in Switzerland.
 The FINMA-Ordinance on Insurance Bankruptcy (IBO-FINMA), which entered into force on 1 January 2013, is an addition to this body of rules.

 Specific rules apply to insurance groups and insurance conglomerates (in particular, Article 64 et seq, ISA, Article 191 et seq, ISO on insurance groups and Article 72 et seq, ISA, Article 204 et seq, ISO on insurance conglomerates).